 "The biggest thing that drew me to Warwick was the fact that we have some clinical exposure from the first year, which a lot of other courses don’t offer until further into the degree." - Farhana

-Cutting-edge anatomy training
+Cutting-edge clinical anatomy and skills training

 "Our first year anatomy sessions were taught to an incredibly high standard, despite it being a particularly hard subject to teach." - Greg